Chaplaincy Competencies and Standards

 Marie Curie (2004) Competencies Audit Tool

 NHS Wales (2010) Guidance on Competencies for Spiritual Carers

 Which Standards should I use?

-However, the other versions may also apply to you, particularly if you work in Scotland or Wales, or are registered with the UKBHC.
+However, other versions may also apply to you if you work in Scotland or Wales, or are registered with the UKBHC.
 As many hospice chaplains are single workers, often part-time, you may need to agree with your line manager the applicability of aspects that assume a chaplaincy department.

 Because all versions derive from the AHPCC original, most of the content and wording is common to them all.